 The Chairman of the Board regularly monitors and reviews the Group’s ethical standards and cultural environment and where necessary takes appropriate action to ensure proper standards are maintained

 The Group is fully committed to complying with all relevant health, safety and environment rules and regulations as these apply to its operations.

 It is an objective of the Group that all individuals are aware of their responsibilities in providing a safe and secure working environment.

-It is intended that the Company will include a statement in accordance with Principle 8 in the annual report and accounts for the year to 31 May 2018; no statement in accordance with Principle 8 was included in the annual report and accounts for the year to 31 May 2017.
+The Group has included a statement in accordance with Principle 8 in the annual report and accounts for the year to 31 May 2023.

 9. Maintain governance structures and processes that are fit for purpose and support good decision- making by the Board

 The Groups’ corporate governance structures and processes are set out in detail on pages 10 to 14 of the Group’s Annual Report and Consolidated Financial Statements for the year ended 31 May 2023.